willizhang/stockholm_pride_workshop/README.md

 ### 📬 Contact

-If you have any questions, you are very welcome to contact us.
+If you have any questions, suggestions for research topics, or ideas for future presentations, you are warmly welcome to reach out to us.
+Your input is very valuable and helps shape our work!

 [Willi Zhang](https://ki.se/en/people/willi-zhang), willi.zhang@ki.se
 [Kyriaki Kosidou](https://ki.se/en/people/kyriaki-kosidou), kyriaki.kosidou@regionstockholm.se
 [Anna Mia Ekström](https://ki.se/en/people/anna-mia-ekstrom), anna.mia.ekstrom@ki.se